-To enhance privacy and eliminate various adversarial attacks, several works integrate a mechanism called differential privacy (DP) to SL~\cite{thapa2022splitfed,titcombe2021practical,abuadbba2020can,wang2021dplis,yang2022differentially}.
+\textbf{Privacy-Preserving SL:} To enhance privacy, several works integrate a mechanism called differential privacy (DP) to SL~\cite{thapa2022splitfed,titcombe2021practical,abuadbba2020can,wang2021dplis,yang2022differentially}.
 DP adds noise to the data or intermediate values shared between client and server, thereby reducing the accuracy of the results.
-Our work distinguishes itself from DP-based approaches by integrating HE -- a form of encryption that allows mathematical operations to be performed on encrypted data without the need to decrypt it -- with split learning to eliminate the privacy vs. accuracy tradeoff.
+Our work differs from DP-based methods by combining HE --encryption that supports computation on ciphertext-- with SL, removing this privacy–accuracy tradeoff.

-Other works~\cite{Pereteanu_Alansary_Passerat_Palmbach_2022,khan2023love,khan2023split,khan2023more} integrate the HE mechanism into the deep learning pipeline within SL.
-By encrypting data and/or model parameters with HE, any information obtained by attackers would be unusable without the decryption key, thus strengthening security and privacy in case of a compromise.
-For example, Pereteanu et al.~\cite{Pereteanu_Alansary_Passerat_Palmbach_2022} propose a solution leveraging Homomorphic Encryption and U-shaped split Convolutional Neural Networks (CNN) to ensure data privacy, specifically designed for fast and secure inference in computer vision applications.
-Their model enhances secure \textit{inference} by distributing the model weights between the client and server with the client computation done in plaintext and the server computation done in encrypted form.
-In contrast, our approach focuses on the efficient and secure \textit{training} of the model with advanced packing techniques to optimize communication and computational efficiency, allowing for collaborative model training while maintaining data and/or label confidentiality by encrypting server-side model parameters using an inverted traditional SL setup, with the server processes the initial layers of the neural network, and sends intermediate results to the client.
-The client then processes the subsequent layers in plaintext, completing the forward and backward propagation.
+Other works~\cite{Pereteanu_Alansary_Passerat_Palmbach_2022,khan2023love,khan2023split,khan2023more} integrate HE into SL.
+By encrypting data or model parameters, any information obtained by attackers is rendered useless without the decryption key.
+Pereteanu et al.~\cite{Pereteanu_Alansary_Passerat_Palmbach_2022} propose a solution leveraging HE and U-shaped split Convolutional Neural Networks (CNN) to ensure data privacy, specifically designed for fast and secure \textit{inference}.
+Their model enhances secure \textit{inference} by distributing the model weights between the client and server, with the client computation done in plaintext.
+In contrast, our approach focuses on efficient and secure \textit{training} of the model using advanced packing techniques to optimize communication and computation.
+By encrypting server-side model parameters and utilizing an \textit{inverted split learning} setup, where the server processes the initial layers and sends intermediate results to the client, we enable collaborative training while preserving confidentiality.